-Event management is the other big field where beacons may come in handy and make a huge difference.
+Event management is the other big field where Beacon location technology may come in handy and make a huge difference.
 Managing events on any scale is a considerable challenge.

 You need to:

-Beacons can also be used to deliver complementary content like information about the companies in a certain area or details about present and future events.
+Beacons can also be used to deliver complementary content like information about the companies in a specific area or details about present and future events.

-Let's take for example how SXWS festival uses beacons to improve event management.
+Let's see how the SXWS festival uses beacons to improve event management.

 In their case, beacons and event app handle:

 - Proximity marketing for Event Promotion (for example, "Big product unveil at Hall H in 30 minutes");